skpro19/bdd100k-models/det/evaluation_summary.md

 ## 1. Evaluation Overview

-The evaluation was performed on a sample of 100 images from the BDD100K validation set.
+The evaluation was performed on the complete BDD100K validation set (10,000 images).
 The evaluation approach combined:

 1. **Quantitative Analysis**: Statistical analysis of detection counts, class distribution, and confidence scores.
 2. **Qualitative Analysis**: Visual inspection of detection visualizations to identify patterns and failure cases.